xcellerator/usbninja/README.md

 # USB Ninja

-The USB Ninja is an advanced USB attack development platform designed to be <SOMETHING>.
+The USB Ninja is an advanced USB attack development platform designed to be as simple as possible whilst leaving as many options open for development.
 Written in Golang, it was developed on a Raspberry Pi Zero W, but should work on any device that supports USB OTG - see the list of [Supported Devices](doc/SUPPORTED.md).
 It makes heavy use of [configfs](https://www.kernel.org/doc/Documentation/filesystems/configfs/configfs.txt) to configure and present the drivers to the host system.
 See the [FAQ](doc/FAQ.md) for more information.

 Currently supported gadgets are:
 * [USB-To-Serial](doc/SERIAL.md)